 Most investment advisors will tell you that you should diversify your portfolio to reduce your risk and maximize expected returns.
 By building a portfolio based on a combination of high-risk, medium-risk, and low-risk assets, you can find the right risk/return mix for your risk profile.

 Our analysis would suggest that adding cryptocurrencies, such as bitcoin, in your portfolio has the potential to boost portfolio returns if the next five years look anything like the last five.

-To add bitcoin and ether to your investment portfolio on an ongoing basis, sign up for VIMBA’s automated crypto saving platform here.
+To add bitcoin to your investment portfolio, sign up for Vimba’s automated crypto saving platform here.